Th4ntis/Wireless-AP/README.md

 # Wireless-AP
 This is a simple/crude bash script to setup a wireless access point on Debian based linux using hostapd and dnsmasq.
 This will create an open AP or a WPA Protected AP with the given SSID/Password.
+This will also ask if you want to capture packets using tcpdump, and what you want the file saved as if so.
+This will install hostapd dnsmasq and tcpdump if they are not already installed.

 # Using
 Make the script executable